-- Please refer to Section 1.07.4.
+- Please refer to Section 1.07.5.
 It's important to only have as much blade exposed as is necessary to penetrate the cardstock.
-You may also need to raise the blade tip height (Section 2.01.3).
-Reduce your force back to suggested values for the material you are cutting and do a test cut. - Do not use more pressure than is needed.
+Reduce your force back to conservative values for the material you are cutting and do a test cut. - Do not use more pressure than is needed.
 If the cardstock is cutting through about 90% of the cut, then turn on Multi-Cut.
 Some cardstocks do better with a second pass at a lower force.